Axiomata

 If you walked these pages honestly, they asked something of you: to see your own story without flinching, to hold still while the truth did its work.
 That seeing has a cost.

 But understand this: no one owes this book their pain.
-These principles assume you have ground to stand on, space to choose, margin to begin again.
-Where your body, your history, or the world itself holds you pinned, answer first to that weight – not to any ideal on a page.
+These axioms assume you have ground to stand on and margin to begin again.
+Where your body, your history, or the world holds you pinned, answer first to that weight – not to any ideal on a page.

-The measure of these pages is simple: do they leave you more solid at the foundation, more able to bear your load without breaking yourself or those you hold?
+The measure of these pages is simple: do they leave you solid enough to bear your weight without breaking yourself or those you hold?

 If so, use them.
 Argue with them.
 Let them become tools in your hands.

 If some never fit, trust that instinct.
 Not every blade belongs to every hand.
-And if you outgrow this framework entirely, set it down the way you set down a tool that has finished its work: with gratitude, not guilt.
+And if you outgrow this framework entirely, set it down like a tool that has finished its work: with gratitude, not guilt.

 These pages have succeeded if they helped you stand more truly in your own life.
 They have failed if they became another prison.
 The moment this codex feels less like a doorway and more like a locked room, do not make peace with the walls.
 Break them.